678-935-NEXT (6398)

 THE NEXT LEVEL WINDOW TREATMENT GUIDE

 Most rooms are not complete without window treatments!
-Fabric window treatments add softness, another layer to your design, and can add color and pattern.
+Fabric window treatments add softness, another layer to your design, and can add color, pattern, and/ or texture.
 In short, window treatments are a great finishing touch for any space.

-The first step when deciding on window treatments is to decide if you need funcional window treatments, want something decorative, or both.
+The first step when deciding on window treatments is to decide if you need functional window treatments, want something decorative, or both.

 Let’s look at the two categories of window treatments:

-Blinds are a good choice when you want to tilt and control some light and privacy, but don’t need it them to be completely raised.
+BLINDS are a good choice when you want to tilt and control some light and privacy, but don’t need to be raising and lowering them all the time.
 They can be raised but are heavy and cover a lot of the window at the top when they are raised, so usually they are just left down and the vanes are open, semi closed, or closed.
 They are available in wood or faux wood, painted or stained.

-Shutters can be done for arched windows or standard windows.
+SHUTTERS can be done for arched windows or standard windows, painted or stained.
 If ordered with a divider bar in the center, you can control the top of the shutter separate from the bottom.
-This allows for privacy on the bottom and light on the top.
+This allows for privacy on the bottom while keeping the top open for light.

-Woven Shades – can be ordered lined or unlined, with cords or cordless (make sure you can reach when shade is up) and with a top down option so they can be lowered from the top or raised from the bottom They are available in many finishes.
+WOVEN SHADES – can be ordered lined or unlined, with cords or cordless (make sure you can reach when shade is up to pull it down) A top down option can also allow you to lower the shade from the top or raise from the bottom They are available in many fabrics and are a good option when you also want to add texture.

-Tip: Valance or cornice height should be in proportion to the window and ceiling height.
+Tip: Valance or cornice vertical length should be in proportion to the window and ceiling height so they don’t look too skimpy or too top heavy.
 Typically I calculate the valance height to be 1/5 of the total length – from the top of the valance to the floor.
 For example, if you are mounting the top of the valance at 96” from the floor, 96/5= 19” for the length of the valance.

 There are a lot of variations for custom panels.
 We made these to follow the slope of the ceiling so we could mount high and give the room the visual height of the window.
 A lot more dramatic than mounting under the arch!

-Unless it’s a sheer fabric for sheer panels, all custom window treatments should be lined.
+-Unless they are meant to be sheer, all custom window treatments should be lined.
+There is a variety of linings available.
 I often choose a soft hand blackout lining, even for stationary panels, so they look even on the front instead of light coming thru in some places but not others.

-Panels and some valances will require decorative hardware.
+-Decorative Hardware: Panels and some valances will require decorative hardware.
 You can choose from wood (and resin), metal, or iron.
-There are many choices so find something that complements your style and decor.
+There are many choices so choose a style and finish that complements the room’s style and decor.
 Metal poles with finials (decorative piece at the end of the pole) and rings are very popular.
-Finial selections may be limited to how much space you have on each side of the window.
-End caps, that take less space, are also available.
+When using a metal pole, choose one that is at least 1″ in diameter so it doesn’t look skimpy and can hold the weight without bending.
+Solid (without a seam) vs telescoping poles look more custom.

 Want help designing the perfect window treatments for you and your home?